kcl-ddh/kiln/docs/source/tutorial.rst

 XSLT that forms part of Kiln (typically, files that live in ``webapps/ROOT/kiln``), you change files that themselves import those files.
-This way, if you upgrade Kiln and those files have changed, you're not stuck trying me merge the changes you made back into the latest file.
+This way, if you upgrade Kiln and those files have changed, you're not stuck trying to merge the changes you made back into the latest file.
 And if you don't want to make use of Kiln's XSLT, just remove the import.